Bandit based centralized matching in two-sided markets for peer to peer lending: Key Ideas and intuition

-considering the notations by dropping $t$ when we generalize the above for any step $t$.
-In this parlance, a pair $(b, l) \in \mathcal{B} \times \mathcal{L}$ is a blocking pair for $\mathbf{Z}$ if the following conditions \textbf{C1} are satisfied:

-\begin{enumerate} \item $z_{bl}=0$ \item $z_{b'l}= 0$, $\forall b'\neq b, b' \in \mathcal{B}$ or $u_l(b)$ $>$ $u_{l}(m_l)$ \item $\sum_{l \in \mathbf{m}_b} c_l$ $< q_b$ or $\exists$ $l' \in \mathbf{m}_b$ such that $u_b(l) > u_b(l')$. \end{enumerate} A stable matching is defined based on the absence of blocking pairs as follows: a matching $\mathbf{Z}$ is stable if it does not have any blocking pairs.
-The stable matching model introduced by Gale-Shapley \cite{shapley1971assignment} finds a matching using the deferred acceptance (DA) algorithm.However it does not implicitly consider the notion of utility between the agents in that the preference list is considered the ground truth for the assignments.
+\begin{enumerate} \item $z_{bl}=0$ \item $z_{b'l}= 0$, $\forall b'\neq b, b' \in \mathcal{B}$ or $u_l(b)$ $>$ $u_{l}(m_l)$ \item $\sum_{l \in \mathbf{m}_b} c_l$ $< q_b$ or $\exists$ $l' \in \mathbf{m}_b$ such that $u_b(l) > u_b(l')$. \end{enumerate} A stable matching is defined based on the absence of blocking pairs.
+The stable matching model introduced by Gale-Shapley \cite{shapley1971assignment} finds a matching using the deferred acceptance (DA) algorithm.
+However it does not implicitly consider the notion of utility between the agents in that the utiltity values are concealed in the preference rankings of the agents.
 Another commonly employed algorithm is Gales’ top trading cycles (TTC) algorithm \cite{shapley1974cores}, produces a matching that is Pareto-efficient but not necessarily stable.
-On the other hand, as described in the previous section, The Gale-Shubik model maximizes the total utility gained by the agents on either side of the market based on the assumption that the utility can be exchanged between a borrower-lender pair in the matching.
+On the other hand, as described in the previous section, the Gale-Shubik model maximizes the total utility gained by the agents on either side of the market based on the assumption that the utility can be exchanged between a borrower-lender pair in the matching.
 This assignment model can be reduced to a linear optimization problem but these do not maximize the total utility or agent specific utility and suggests that the notion of stability and the objective of utility are in general incompatible.
 To this end, we formulate our objective of both stability respecting the preferences of the borrowers and lenders while maximizing lender returns using a linear program formulation.
 The Gale-Shapley notion of stable matching considering lender budget $q_l$ and borrower request $c_b$ for a pair $b-l$ can be characterized by the following linear inequality as mentioned in \cite{baiou2000stable}:

 The proof of the statement can be explained in the following way. \begin{thm} Suppose that $\mathbf{Z} \in \{0, 1\}^{|\mathcal{B}| \times |\mathcal{L}|}$ is a matching.
 Then, it is stable if and only if constraint \ref{eq:gs} is satisfied. \end{thm}